tisandman555/UP2_JS/aws-mqtts-lab/README.md

 # how to run
-1. be sure you have successfully run the other labs at least including the Lab2( see Finished_Lab2_read_sensor.js ), then login your AWS account and go to the new device configuration page:
+1. be sure you have successfully run the other labs at least including the Lab2( Finished_Lab2_read_sensor.js ), then login your AWS account and go to the new device configuration page:

   ![alt text](UI/aws_iot_go_to_new_device_config.png?raw=true "Title")